hesl-seu/v2sim-wiki/v2sim/usage/case.md

 ```bash
 python gui_main.py
 ```
-* **Notice:** Double click to open this file is **NOT** recommended since many users have reported it doesn't work as expected.

-Click the `Project` menu and open the folder you have created.
+Click the `Add project...` link and `Open` the folder you have created.